maxzuo/HITSystem/README.md

 * The first column should be the title of data elements you want in your **processed** .tsv file.
 * The second column should be the title of data elements in the **raw** file.

+### Get Started
+1. Clone the repository
+2. Move the `convertHIT.py` to the directory containing your key file and raw file.
+3. Go into your command line tool, change directories to the directory containing your files.
+4. Run `convertHIT.py`